8reno/azure-cloud-ucp/README.md

-This repository contains the code necessary to provision an Docker Enterprise cluster on Azure public cloud in order to troubleshoot a number of issues with Docker Enterprise 3.1.
+This repository contains the code necessary to provision an Docker Enterprise cluster on Azure public cloud in order to troubleshoot a number of issues with Docker Enterprise.

 The architecture of this infrastructure is:

 - Azure vnet with 10.0.0.0/22 address space
 - Public subnet (10.0.1.0/24) with an Ubuntu 18.04 Marketplace Image acting as a bastion host
 - Docker subnet (10.0.2.0/23) containing two VM scale sets (manager and worker) from Custom VM Images.
-- An internal Azure load balancer is provisioned to handle requests to the manager scale set instances, in particular the UCP portal.
+- An internal Azure load balancer is provisioned, statically assigned to the IP address of 10.0.3.254, to handle requests to the manager scale set instance, in particular the UCP portal.
 - The VMSS Custom VM Images are built via Packer.
 They are based on RHEL7 Azure marketplace images and simply provision the Docker Enterprise yum repositories and Docker Enterprise Engine.
-- VMSS Scaling is set to Manual.
-No scaling action is required for these purposes.
+- A small cluster is provisioned (1 manager and 3 worker nodes).
+VMSS Scaling is set to Manual as no scaling action is required for these purposes.
 - cloud-init is used to deploy the Azure Cloud provider configuration file and the UCP Config TOML file to the nodes.
+- A k8s workload (nginx) will be deployed with an External Load Balancer k8s service configuration.
+The IP address of this LB will be statically assigned to 10.0.3.253.

 To provision cluster: